NetComposer/nkpacket/README.md

 tls_verify|`boolean()`|false|If we must check certificate tls_depth|`integer()`|0|TLS check depth

+main_ip, main_ip6, if auto, are guessed from the main network cards. ext_ip, if auto, is obtained using STUN.
+None of them are used by nkpacket itself, but are available for client projects.

 NkPACKET uses [lager](https://github.com/basho/lager) for log management.

 NkPACKET needs Erlang >= 17 and it is tested on Linux and OSX.

 # Contributing